trent2/bGLOOP/README.md

 * start coding

 ## Download
 If you do not want to build the bGLOOP.jar file by yourself you can [download it here](http://trent2.github.io/bGLOOP/dist/bGLOOP.jar).
-Also go ahead and graph the [jogamp jar files](http://jogamp.org/deployment/v2.3.2/jar/) as mentioned above and place them in your classpath.
+Also go ahead and grab the [jogamp jar files](http://jogamp.org/deployment/v2.3.2/jar/) (as described above) and place them in your classpath.
 You should be good now.
 Finally, if you want to change the default settings in the library download the <code>.bGLOOP</code> file from above, change all necessary properties, and place it in your classpath.

 ## Documentation
 Please have a look at the [Java API documentation](http://trent2.github.io/bGLOOP/apidocs).